“Pushes the form beyond battles and bravado” EXEUNT MAGAZINE

 Ella Mesma Company was founded in 2011 with a solo which premiered at Breakin’ Convention, titled ‘Evol‘ (Love backwards), working with Compagnie Decalage (UK/France).

 The company created a solo working with Anthony Egea of Compagnie Revolution (France) called ‘Ecdysis‘.

 The Company was officially launched as Ella Mesma Company in 2014, when they were commissioned to make ‘Orixás‘ for the Billingham Festival.

 Ella Mesma reworked ‘Orixás’, which premiered at The Place as part of Resolutions.
 She was awarded a Bench fellowship for emerging female choreographers and began working on a larger scale work: ‘Ladylike‘, as well as a short residency with Casa Latin American Theatre Festival.

 In 2016, Mesma was made Associate Dance Artist at Dance City and during that time began working on new solo ‘Papyllon‘.

 Dance City awarded a phase one commission to Ella Mesma Company for their newest work ‘Foreign Bodies‘, which was ‘Scratched’ at Artist 4 Artists ‘Scratch Dat’ at The Richmix in London.

-Ella Mesma continued the development of ‘Papyllon’ with Serendipity and The Curve in Leicester in 2018 and an AIDF grant to South Africa.
+Ella Mesma continued the development of ‘Papyllon’ with Serendipity and The Curve in Leicester in 2018 and an AIDF grant to South Africa to collaborate with poet Toni Stuart.